 - Provide appropriate fire extinguishers and install them in convenient locations.
-Use an extinguisher rated ABC by NFPA. - Make sure that all fasteners on the engine are secure and accurately torqued.
-Keep guards in position over fans, driving belts, etc. - If it is necessary to make adjustments while the engine is running, use extreme caution when close to hot exhausts, moving parts, etc.
+Use an extinguisher rated ABC -by NFPA. - Make sure that all fasteners on the engine are secure.
+Tighten supports and clamps, keep guards in position over fans, driving belts, etc. - If it is necessary to make adjustments while the engine is running, use extreme caution when close to hot exhausts, moving parts, etc.